 During the wee hours of Jan.
 9, Montecito residents were torn from sleep to hear the loud rush of heavy rain and the mudslide roaring by while washing away homes, cars and residents.
 It is estimated that 200 homes and commercial buildings were damaged or destroyed.

 The mudslide plowed down Hot Springs and Olive Mill roads, first flooding Coast Village, rushing toward the ocean on the freeway overpass and eventually covering Highway 101 below with muck and debris.
-The high was cleared and opened Jan.
+The highway was cleared and opened Jan.
 21.